spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 Token Authentication for django-rest-framework
 ##############################################

-:date: 2021-08-23 12:40
+:date: 2021-08-25 12:40
 :tags: django, dj-rest-auth, rest, django-rest-framework, authentication, python, tokens
 :category: django
 :slug: django-token-rest-auth
 :author: Serafeim Papastefanos
 :summary: How to authenticate django-rest-framework with tokens
-:status: draft

 Introduction
 ------------

-In a `a previous article <{filename}django-rest-auth.rst>`_ I explained how to authenticate for your django-rest-framework API using with django-rest-auth.
+In a `a previous article <{filename}django-rest-auth.rst>`_ I explained how to authenticate for your django-rest-framework API using the django-rest-auth package.
 Since then I have observed that various things have changed and most importantly that the library I used there (django-rest-auth) is not updated anymore and has been superseded by another one.
-Also, some of my information there is contradictory, especially the parts that deal with the csrf protection.
+Also, some of my information there is contradictory, especially the parts that deal with the session authentication and csrf protection.

-Thus I've written this new article that describes the authentication situation nowadays.
-It is more or less the same as the previous one with some updates and clarifications where needed.
+Thus I've written this new article that betters describes a recommended authentication workflow using tokens.
+This workflow does not rely on sessions at all.
+Beyond that, is more or less the same as the previous one with some updates and clarifications where needed.

 I have also updated the accompanying project of the previous article which